WHY WE ENGAGE?

 ENGAGEMENT CASE STUDY WITH WALMEX

-In our view, if a company has not done a SE, then they are unable to assess their material issues adequately.
-This is why doing a SE is an essential requirement before we do any resilience analysis and it also helps us to identify companies that are at the start of their sustainability journey.
+From our perspective, if a company has not done a SE, they are unable to assess their material issues adequately.
+For this reason, doing a SE is an essential requirement before we do any resilience analysis.
+In addition, it also helps us to identify companies that are at the start of their sustainability journey.

 Our engagement with Walmex also instigated reverse engagement with questions related on how to improve non-financial disclosures to investors in future reports, implementing quantifiable targets on all four forms of capital, consistency of data, the availability of historical data and the timing of disclosure of non-financial data in between annual sustainability reports.